The skyline of Downtown Sarasota, FL, seen from Ringling Bridge.

 Like Siesta, Lido Key offers three main beach areas at north, south, and central locations, all a bit less crowded than neighboring keys, providing a more peaceful experience.
 If you’re looking for playgrounds, picnic areas, hiking trails, concessions, or just a quiet place to relax on a blanket with a book, Lido’s got it.
 The beach is also within an easy walk of St. Armand’s Circle.

-Nearly a dozen colleges and universities call Sarasota home, including the Ringling College of Art and Design, which welcomes about 2,000 students every year to its 13-degree programs.
-Among its accolades, the internationally acclaimed school was named the No. 1 computer animation school in the world for 3D animation in 2022 by The Rookies, and the film program consistently ranks among Variety’s top rated in the country, including in 2023.
+Nearly a dozen colleges and universities also call Sarasota home, including the Ringling College of Art and Design, which welcomes about 2,000 students every year to its 13 degree programs.
+Among its accolades, the internationally acclaimed school was named the No. 1 school in the world for graphic design and the No. 2 in the U.S. among top creative schools.

-Known for good reason as Florida’s Cultural Coast, the Sarasota area is rich with options in the arts, from elegant performing arts centers to independent galleries and dance companies.
+Known for good reason as Florida’s Cultural Coast, Sarasota neighborhoods and the surrounding area are rich with options in the arts, from elegant performing arts centers to independent galleries and dance companies.

 Sarasota Film Festival